-something added to complete or embellish or make perfect
+something added to embellish or make perfect

 "Hush.
 Don’t worry none,” she whispered, and the honey in her words